RenMohan/UnaryConcept/README.md

 The output of this implementation that reads ideas as input is a query that is agnostic to a specific search engine syntax.
 The query can run on most of the popular search engines directly.

-Please refer to Wiki for more information and contact us at support@ureveal.com anytime if you have any questions.
+Please refer to Wiki for more information.
+For try out link, restful api consructs, more examples, user guide etc please send an email to support@ureveal.com.

 Thank you very much